lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/amazonLocker/README.md

 ![img_4.png](img_4.png)

+R2: One or more items can be contained in one order.
+An order will be placed in a package before the delivery.

+R6: The package will be kept or placed inside the locker for three days only.

+R7: If the customer does not pick up the package from their locker within three days, the refund process will be initiated, and the customer won’t be allowed to pick up the package any longer.

 Locker

 Since we are designing a locker service problem, we should have a Locker class.
 Every locker has its ID, size, and reference to the location ID.
 Moreover, the Locker class has a member, lockerState, to specify the present state of the locker.
 We can add a package to the locker and remove a package from the locker.

 ![img_5.png](img_5.png)

+R4: The locker is assigned to the customer based on the size of the locker.

 Locker location

 A locker is kept at the location.
 Since a location may contain more than one locker, we have a list of lockers in the LockerLocation class.
 The longitude and latitude are used to store the location.
 According to the requirements, the specific locker is opened only for a particular period of time and the customer can only get a package from the locker if they visit the locker during the location timing.
 The openTime and closeTime variables store information about the timings applicable to the particular locker location.

 ![img_6.png](img_6.png)

+R9: Amazon Locker Service

 Locker service